Great Lakes Stories

 Tributary Fishing

 During salmon and steelhead runs, Great Lakes tributaries offer excellent bank and wade fishing.
-Float fishing, centerpin techniques, and traditional fly fishing all produce fish when runs are active.
+Float rigs, centerpin techniques, and fly fishing all produce when runs are in.
+Some of the most accessible big-fish opportunities in freshwater.

 Ice Fishing

-When the shallower sections of the lakes freeze, excellent ice fishing opportunities emerge.
-Perch, walleye, and lake trout all bite through the ice, extending the fishing season into winter months.
+When shallower sections freeze, excellent ice fishing opens up.
+Perch, walleye, and lake trout through the hard water extend the season into winter months.
+Not glamorous.
+Highly effective.

 Pier Fishing

-Great Lakes piers provide access to salmon, steelhead, and panfish without the need for a boat.
-During runs, pier fishing can be remarkably productive and serves as a gateway to Great Lakes fishing for many newcomers.
+Great Lakes piers provide boat-free access to salmon, steelhead, and panfish.
+During runs, pier fishing can be remarkably productive and serves as the gateway drug to Great Lakes fishing for many newcomers.

 Planning Your Great Lakes Trip